dmitry/proximal_records/README.md

 ActiveRecord extension to find out near by (proximal) records (previous and next) from the ActiveRelation scopes (using AREL).

+The benefit of this gem, it can take any scope, and it does subquery for taking previous and next records.

 ### Supported adapters

 * mysql2